Skip to main content

 Focus vs breadth

-SonarQube has broad, general-purpose rules across many languages. aislop concentrates on a specific, growing problem: the maintainability tells AI agents leave behind — narrative comments, swallowed errors, unsafe casts, generic naming.
+SonarQube has broad, general-purpose rules across many languages. aislop concentrates on a specific problem: the maintainability tells that often appear in agent-written code — narrative comments, swallowed errors, unsafe casts, generic naming.
 It is a focused layer, not a replacement for general SAST breadth.

 Setup and start

 aislop is a single CLI that is useful out of the box: one command, a 0–100 score, no server to stand up.
 SonarQube's depth comes with more setup.
-If you want a fast first signal on AI-generated code, the zero-config path matters.
+If you want a fast first signal on AI-assisted code, the low-setup path matters.

 Agent-native handoff